A Diamond-Shaped UFO Over America's Only Nuclear Weapons Assembly Facility

 The object continued travelling north of the facility.
 Security tracked it for several miles before it was, in the report's words, "no longer visible."
 It didn't land.
 It didn't turn around.
 It simply disappeared from view.

 Crucially, the sighting wasn't only visual.
 The object was picked up by ground surveillance radar — the same systems that monitor the facility's restricted airspace around the clock.
-It was also photographed from a nearby radar tower, believed to be located at or near Rick Husband Amarillo International Airport.
-Those photographs were subsequently sent to Sandia National Laboratories for enhancement and analysis.
+Video was captured from the surveillance radar tower closest to the object, and that footage was sent to Sandia National Laboratories for enhancement and analysis.

 | Visual observation | Pantex security personnel — trained observers, familiar with aircraft and drones in the area |